kmpoon/hlta/README.md

 - Compute topic compactness in Python
    Install gensim (https://radimrehurek.com/gensim/) before using the python codes for computing compactness scores in AAAI17 paper (http://www.aaai.org/Conferences/AAAI/2017/PreliminaryPapers/12-Chen-Z-14201.pdf).
 One pre-trained Word2Vec model by Google is available at https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing.
 The description of the model can be found at https://code.google.com/archive/p/word2vec/ under the section "Pre-trained word and phrase vectors".

  - Evaluate by loglikelihood.
-You will need to create a testing set in advance. (v2.1)
+You will need to create a testing set in advance. (v2.1+)
    ```
    java -cp HLTA.jar:HLTA-deps.jar tm.hlta.PerDocumentLoglikelihood myModel.bif myData.test.sparse.txt
    ```

-   You may also see the Testing section of the [Old HLTA Page](https://github.com/kmpoon/hlta/blob/master/RESEARCH.md) (v2.0)

 # Options
 As introduced in Subroutine2 of Quick Example, we can train HLTA with default hyper-parameters by :